signalarun/estimation-learnings/README.md

 ## Effort from software size
  1. Productivity
      Its the rate of achievement and can be expressed as person-hours per unit of software size or as software size per person-day.
-Different productivity can be applied to different tiers based upon the team.
+Different productivity can be applied to various tiers based upon the team.
  2. Person-hours per unit of software size
      eg. Effort = 100<size> * 10<person-hours or productivity>
                 = 1000 person-hours